 Israel as a nation failed to understand that the true people of God, the true “offspring of Abraham,” the true “children of God,” are those who are in Christ.
 It’s those who place their faith in Him that are the “children of promise” and the “children of Abraham.”
 It’s not those who are of physical descent, but those who are of spiritual descent who are children of Abraham and children of God.
 It’s not that God has forsaken Israel.
 On the contrary, His promises to them as His people have been fulfilled in Christ, their Messiah.
 While the nation of Israel were God’s elect people, this process of election continues on through Christ and His Church, as a spiritual nation in Him.

 Paul, in Galatians:

-(Gal 3:26-29) 26 for in Christ Jesus you are all sons of God, through faith.
-27 For as many of you as were baptized into Christ have put on Christ.
-28 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.
-29 And if you are Christ’s then you are Abraham’s offspring, heirs according to promise.
-ESV
+(Gal 3:26-29) 26 For you are all sons of God through faith in Christ Jesus.
+27 For as many of you as were baptized into Christ did put on Christ.
+28 There can be neither Jew nor Greek, there can be neither bond nor free, there can be no male and female; for you all are one in Christ Jesus.
+29 And if ye are Christ’s, then are you Abraham’s seed, heirs according to promise.

 Paul in Romans: